eXept Software AG Logo

 o iconLabel

-return the view's icon label - this is nil here.
+return the view's icon label.

 Only standardSystemViews support labels and icons.